MartinNikolovMarinov/JavaScriptResources/mobx.md

 ## Observable State

 Observable state is one of the main concepts of MobX.
-The idea behind this concept is to make an object able to emit changes to itself to listening observers.
+The idea behind this concept is to make an object able to emit changes to itself, to listening observers.
 In the lateset Mobx versions this is acehived by using `ES6 Proxies`.
 You can use a `Proxy` to **determine behavior** whenever the properties of a target object are accessed.
 A handler object can be used to configure traps for your `Proxy`, more information on proxies [here](https://ponyfoo.com/articles/es6-proxies-in-depth).

 You can make something observable by using the `@observable` decorator :
 ```js